-What colours make a kitchen look bigger?
+What colours make a small kitchen look bigger?

-Having a small kitchen doesn’t mean that you have to steer away from dark colours totally.
-Small doses of colour can go a long way and help to energise the space.
-Use dark colours sparingly so that they don’t overwhelm the space.
 Strategically-placed dark coloured base units can help ground the layout and by teaming them with a paler colour at the top, the eye will be drawn upwards.

 What flooring makes a small kitchen look bigger?

 ‘Using large floor tiles can make your small kitchen feel bigger, especially if you choose light colours.
 You can also use horizontal wooden or tiled flooring to make your kitchen feel wider,’ advises Darren from Wren Kitchens.

 Amanda Telford, Marketing Manager at CTD Tiles also recommends using larger floor tiles to create a sense of openness.
 ‘In smaller areas, large format tiles can help create the illusion of more space thanks to the clean lines and fewer joints that make the floor look busy.’